unisys12/ftp-foundation/src/guardian.md

 message that you will be guarding a precious soul in your home.
 These dogs have been through so much and experience so much change that emotionally, they can be very fragile.
 <blockquote>
-    You will be giving a rescued dog or cat a positive environment so that they can have the emotional stability they need to thrive.
+    You will be giving a rescued dog or cat a positive environment so they can have the emotional stability they need to thrive.
 </blockquote>

 ## What We Provide
-The Foundation will your home the following:
+The Foundation will provide your home with the following:

-- We will provide a high quality food for the animal
+- High quality food for the animal
-- We can assist in taking the animal for vet visits
+- Assist in taking the animal for vet visits
-- We can provide daycare options while your family attends school and work
+- Daycare options while your family attends school and work
-- We will provide private or group training classes <i>(dogs only)</i>
+- Private or group training classes <i>(dogs only)</i>
-- Anything needed for the animal
+- other items for the animal
--- Leash
+    - Leash
--- Collar
+    - Collar
--- Long Lines
+    - Long Lines
--- Treats
+    - Treats
--- Toys
+    - Toys
--- Bedding
+    - Bedding
--- Crate
+    - Crate

 ## What Is Required
 You will be required to provide the following: